LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 In order to display values from a value list, the layout referenced in the current database action must contain a field formatted to show the desired value list as a drop-down menu, select list, checkboxes, or radio buttons.
-Lasso cannot reference a value list directly; but can only reference a value list through a formatted field in the current layout.
+Lasso cannot reference a value list directly, but can reference a value list through a formatted field in the current layout.

 .. index:: value_list(), value_listItem(), selected(), checked()